raeedcho/path-trace/docs/creating-tasks.md

 };
 ```

-Then reference the new names in your block definitions:
+Then reference the new names in your experiment config's block definitions:

 ```js
 trials: [{ path: 'arc_quarter', count: 10 }],